-Changes in the Group's ownership interests in subsidiaries that do not result in the Group losing control over the subsidiaries are accounted for as equity transactions.
-The carrying amounts of the Group's interest and the non-controlling interests are adjusted to reflect the changes in their relative interests in the subsidiaries.
-The resulting difference is recognised directly in equity and attributed to owners of the Company.
+Changes in the Group's ownership interest in subsidiaries that do not result in the Group losing control are accounted for as equity transactions.
+The carrying amounts of the Group's interests and the non-controlling interest are adjusted to reflect the changes in their relative interest in subsidiaries.
+Any difference between the amount by which the non-controlling interests are adjusted and the fair value of the consideration paid or received is recognised directly in equity and attributed to owners of the Company.